donomii/wikipedia2geojson/README.md

 W2g does not print out fully compliant geojson.
 Instead of printing an array of points, it just prints the points.
-To change the output into fully compliant geojson, add [ ] brackets around the entire file.
+To change the output into fully compliant geojson, add the --strict flag to the command line.

 # Bonus